6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-For cellular networks, channel estimation for beam tracking is considered an important element for ultra-high frequencies.
+{\bf Novel Channel Estimation Techniques.} For cellular networks, channel estimation for beam tracking is considered an important element for ultra-high frequencies.
 Therefore, advanced channel estimation techniques will be highly beneficial in cellular networks.
 If we talk about mmWave, design challenges exist for channel estimation techniques due to complex antenna architectures.
-A recent research effort is made to provide channel estimation for mmWave, known as out-of-band estimation, which provides an improvement in the reactiveness of beam management schemes \cite{ali2017millimeter}.
+A recent research effort has been made to provide channel estimation for mmWave, known as out-of-band estimation, which provides an improvement in the reactiveness of beam management schemes \cite{ali2017millimeter}.